masasam/emacs-helm-tramp/README.md

     (defalias 'exit-tramp 'tramp-cleanup-all-buffers)
     (define-key global-map (kbd "C-c s") 'helm-tramp)

 If the shell of the server is zsh it is recommended to connect with bash.

     (eval-after-load 'tramp '(setenv "SHELL" "/bin/bash"))

-If you want to specify the user name to connect with docker-tramp
+If you want to specify the user name to connect with docker-tramp.

 	(setq helm-tramp-docker-user "username")